 From the outset, it’s probably worth noting that Purition comes from a relative position of strength.
 As a young, environmentally aware business, we generate very little waste, certainly no (finished product) food waste.
 Neither do we use any single-use plastic throughout our production processes, whilst all incoming packaging is either recycled, or in the case of essential pallets reused.
 Our pouches are made from un-recyclable plastic and it bugs the hell out of us every day.
 Yet our pouches themselves are a pretty efficient packaging format when you consider that a 500g bag weighs only 20g, yet contains 12 small, well-balanced meals.
 The plastics we currently use aren’t widely recyclable but at <2g per meal, we compare favourably to most supermarket purchased foods.
 Naturally, we’re working hard to find a credible and sustainable plastic-free alternative, but the compostable materials we’ve explored thus fall far short of what we would insist upon.

-We’ve already cut out 1000kgs of single use plastic
+We’ve already cut out over 1000kgs of single use plastic

 Committed to quality & integrity

 The reason why current pouches aren’t recyclable lies with our unwavering commitment to ingredient quality and integrity; be that preventing moisture, light and air from sneaking in or any natural oils escaping.
 Our present-day pouches are assembled from 3 layers of different plastics laminated together, which can only be recycled by specialist companies; none of which exist in the UK.

 Over the last two years the Purition team has explored all-manner of alternative packaging options from tin and aluminium to non-laminated plastics like LDPE… For the time-being at least there are only 4 packaging materials that are widely recycled (curbside) across the UK: glass, metals (steel & aluminium) HDPE (plastic milk bottles) and paper & ‘clean,’ cardboard.